dylandoblar/ss-speaker-rec/ge2e_supervised/README.md

 The checkpoint save location, save interval, and hyperparameters such as batch size can be controlled under the `train` header in `config/config.yaml`.
-When training on different types of input features, the `nfeats` parameter under the `data` header in the config file must change to match the dimension of the feature (e.g. 40 for filterbanks, 256 for PASE+ features).
+When training on different types of input features, the `nfeats` parameter under the `data` header must change to match the dimension of the feature (e.g. 40 for filterbanks, 256 for PASE+ features).

 To train the model using different percentages of the dataset (measured in terms of number of unique speakers), change the `data_ratio` parameter